polendri/infrastructure/README.md

 ## Initial Configuration

-1. Install dependencies: `terraform`, `ansible`, and `terraform-inventory`.
+1. Install dependencies: `terraform` and `ansible`.
-   - e.g. on Manjaro: `pamac install terraform ansible && pamac build terraform-inventory-git`
+   - e.g. on Manjaro: `pamac install terraform ansible`
 1. Set up a Terraform dev environment.
 Either
    - Use the Terraform CLI
    - Create a [Terraform Cloud](https://app.terraform.io) account, and set up a workspace linked to this repo, or